 Hold: Certain industries place a hold on funds after the payment card has been authorized.
 Common in such environments as gas stations where authorization holds can be upwards of $125.
 These holds are generally reversed after the sale has been finalized.

 Interactive Voice Response: also known as IVR.
-System that allows computers to connect with a telephone call and be controlled through both voice and keypad instructions.
+A system that allows computers to connect with a telephone call and be controlled through both voice and keypad instructions.
 Used to accept secure payments over the phone.

 Interchange Network: Global network managed by Visa®, MasterCard®, American Express® and Discover® to offer payment services between card issuers and merchant acquirers.
 Merchants that are part of the network are able to accept payments from cardholders of member card issuing organizations.